In-depth IFRS for Banks and other Financial Institutions (5 days)

 - Derecognition of financial instruments

-- Application of IFRS 9 expected credit loss model
+- Application of the expected credit loss model

 - Transition requirements

-- Update on the Discussion Paper regarding macro hedging
+- Update on the Discussion Paper regarding dynamic risk management (macro hedging) and IASB’s current plan

 - IAS 32 Financial Instruments: Presentation